IBM/cloud-native-starter/reactive/documentation/PersistencePerformanceTests.md

 **Version 1: Imperative / Synchronous**

-* The REST endpoints of the articles service havs been implemented with JAX-RS (synchronous)
+* The REST endpoints of the articles service has been implemented with JAX-RS (synchronous)
 * The articles service reads ten articles from Postgres via Panache (see Quarkus guide [Simplified Hibernate ORM with Panache](https://quarkus.io/guides/hibernate-orm-panache)).

 **Version 2: Reactive / Aynchronous**

-* The REST endpoints of the articles service havs been implemented with Vert.x, CompletionStage and CompletableFuture asynchronously
+* The REST endpoints of the articles service has been implemented with Vert.x, CompletionStage and CompletableFuture asynchronously
 * The articles service reads ten articles asynchronously from Postgres via Vert.x Axle (see Quarkus guide [Reactive SQL Clients](https://quarkus.io/guides/reactive-sql-clients))

 JMeter is used to generate load.
 In both cases 100 threads (users) invoke 300 times the 'articles' endpoint of the articles service (30.000 requests in total).